Your Career Is Not Your Life

 The writer Derek Thompson summarises the history of work in six words: from jobs to careers to callings.
 Initially, people had jobs out of necessity, focused on putting food on the table rather than chasing status or meaning.
 Then came the managerial revolution as the rise of railroads and telegraphs created new complex businesses that needed mid-level managers to run them.
 This created the modern concept of the career and a sense that one could progress through the ranks.
 Finally, careers evolved into callings.
 A job can’t just be a job or a career, it must be a calling.
 Settling for anything less isn’t good enough.
 This is where we are today.

-Thompson has a word for our era—‘workism’.
+Thompson has a word for our era: ‘workism’.
 He defines it as a complex phenomenon “rooted in the belief that work can provide everything we have historically expected from organised religion: community, meaning, self-actualisation.”
 With declining trust in national governments and public institutions, people are increasingly relying on their workplace as the last remaining community stand.
-This shift is one reason companies have become more involved in political debates and cultural issues that a decade or two ago they would have avoided.
+This shift is one reason companies have become more involved in political debates and cultural issues that they would have avoided a decade or two ago.

 In the era of workism, work is the default setting of how we operate.
 Busyness is a status symbol.
 Having free time in our calendars makes us feel lazy or a failure.
 We go after the things we can count and track.
 This is the way our brains are wired.
 Work provides the most concrete evidence we are moving forward.
 We can close a sale, publish a paper, create a marketing strategy, win a case, get paid, get promoted, receive an award.
 Work provides immediate returns and tangible proof of progress.
 Other areas of our life require a much longer-term investment without a key performance indicator in sight.

 There’s nothing wrong with someone who loves their job and finds meaning in it.
-That’s a great place to be, and I’ve been fortunate to have been in this position many times during my career.
-But if we hold that work and career come above all else, that failing to find your “vocational soulmate”, as Thompson puts it, amounts to a wasted life, then we are going to see consequences.
-Important ones, such as less time dedicated to your family and friends, your health, and your personal passions and hobbies.
+That’s a great place to be, and I’ve been fortunate to have been in this position during my career.
+But if we hold that work and career come above all else, that failing to find your “vocational soulmate” as Thompson puts it, amounts to a wasted life, then we are going to see consequences.
+Important ones, such as less time dedicated to family and friends, health, and personal passions and hobbies.

-We need a broader understanding of success and fulfilment beyond professional achievement.
-There is a multitude of research on the importance of a balanced approach to life.
-In 2020, an international team of scholars came up with 68 ways that people are commonly counseled to raise their own happiness, then asked 18 of the most distinguished and prolific academic experts on the science of happiness to rate them in terms of effectiveness and feasibility.
+There is plentiful research on the importance of a balanced approach to life.
+In 2020, an international team of scholars came up with 68 ways that people are commonly advised to raise their own happiness, then asked 18 of the most distinguished and prolific academic experts on the science of happiness to rate them in terms of effectiveness and feasibility.
 These were the top three:

 1. Invest in family & friends